“All instruction is culturally responsive. The question is: to which culture is it currently oriented?”

 -Gloria Ladson-Billings, Author of The Dreamkeepers: Successful Teacher of African American Children

-Culturally responsive teaching is a research-based approach that connects students’ cultures, languages, and life experiences to what they learn in school and pushes back on dominant narratives about historically marginalized people.
-Culturally responsive teaching builds cognitive capacity and academic mindset.
+Culturally responsive practice is a research-based approach that connects students’ cultures, languages, and life experiences to what they learn in school and pushes back on dominant narratives about historically marginalized people.
+Culturally responsive practice builds cognitive capacity and academic mindset.
 It does this by helping teachers develop their own awareness for how to connect students’ funds of knowledge to content and academic experiences.

-In the field, culturally responsive teaching calls on educators to develop their own cultural awareness and address their implicit biases in order to deepen connections with their students.
-Culturally responsive teaching centers on fostering a sense of belonging for each student and supporting them as they move from dependent to independent learners.
+In the field, culturally responsive practice calls on educators to develop their own cultural awareness and address their implicit biases in order to deepen connections with their students.
+Culturally responsive practice centers on fostering a sense of belonging for each student and supporting them as they move from dependent to independent learners.

 Resources to Learn More

 - Webinar: Creating a Sense of Belonging: A Critical Need for Student Engagement and Success

 - Webinar: Cutivating Genius: An Equity Model for Culturally and Historically Responsive Literature

 - Workspace: Sense of Belonging